Archive-42/march2022-archive/react/02_class-components.md

 RandomQuote.defaultProps = {
   quotes: [
-    'May the Force be with you.',
+    "May the Force be with you.",
-    'There\'s no place like home.',
+    "There's no place like home.",
-    'I\'m the king of the world!',
+    "I'm the king of the world!",
-    'My mama always said life was like a box of chocolates.', 'I\'ll be back.',
+    "My mama always said life was like a box of chocolates.", "I'll be back.",
   ],
 };